-Curricular requirements for each program offered by a college are published in the printed or online bulletin or calendar of the college.
+Curricular requirements for each program offered by a college are published in the printed or online program requirement document, program handbook and/or calendar of the college.
 Students are responsible for knowing the published requirements.
+Where there is a discrepancy between the College Program Handbook (or equivalent) and the TST Basic Conjoint Degree Handbook or, where the college Program Handbooks makes no reference, then the current edition of the TST Basic Conjoint Degree Handbook shall prevail.